 REDtone has repaired certain roads in the following towns in order to facilitate its access and to maintain the telecommunication towers which are located in the rural areas.
 This has facilitated the local communities to connect to the suburban communities and resources.

 - i.
-Kem Bina Negara, Negeri Sembilan;

-- ii.
-Kampung Pulau Layak, Kelantan; and
+Kampung Pulau Layak, Kelantan; and - ii.

-- iii.
 Ulu Bertam, Kelantan.